<em>Lobelia</em>, lobelia: sowing, planting, cultivation, care

 - Firm down with a board

-- Place the pots in the sun
+- Place buckets in sun

 - Firm down

-To keep the plants for many years, divide the largest clumps in spring every two or three years.
+To keep plants for many years, divide the largest clumps in spring every two or three years.

-Diseases and potential pests
+Possible diseases and pests

 Multiplication